blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Psionic Missiles (2nd level)
 Casting Time: 1 action
 Range: 120 feet
-Components: V, S, M (up to six pieces of ammunition)
 Duration: Instantaneous
 You levitate up to six pieces of ammunition, which you propel towards one or more targets.
 Make an ranged spell attack for each piece